Fedora

 Tools:

-Additional Modmail requirements:
+git,wget,nanoAdditional Modmail requirements:

 g++

 Fedora Linux 35 and above has all required packages available in official repositories.
-Install them with dnf
+Install them with dnf.

-is installed for Python 3.10 with:
+And then, make sure pip is installed for Python 3.10 with:

 Installing Bot